Nagendra1997/PongAI/README.md

 # PongAI
-AI engine for pong from scratch
+AI engine for pong from scratch.
 No "learning".
 Just the machine and an understanding of the game Physics.
 Not as easy as I thought to develop an optimal solution.